The name shall be the BCS Information Security specialist group.

 The Committee shall meet at such times and in such places as the Committee may determine and in so far as is practicable they shall meet at least four times per year.

-4 Committee members, including at least one Officer, shall constitute a quorum.
+6 Committee members, including at least two Officers, shall constitute a quorum.

 At any Committee meeting each member of the Committee present, save the Chair, shall be entitled to one vote but, in the event of equality, the Chair will use his/her casting vote.

 6. General Meetings

 The AGM of the Group shall be held each year, at the direction of the Committee, for transacting the following business: